 Oil and gas companies must decide where and how to compete as the world transitions to a low-carbon future as they respond to current economic disruptions.

-This is a critical time for oil and gas companies to make strategic decisions about how to improve their economic and reputational resilience, as well as whether and how to reposition themselves to capitalize on the accelerating low-carbon winds of change.

 A number of oil and gas companies have already committed to net-zero-emissions goals.
 Despite the current economic challenges, many businesses are continuing to work to decarbonize their operations and value chains.
 Occidental Petroleum, one of the largest international oil companies in the United States, has partnered with Carbon Engineering, a Canadian start-up to construct a plant capable of capturing and burying 500,000 metric tons of CO2 per year China National Offshore Oil Corporation (CNOOC) signed an agreement with Shell in June 2020 to supply China with the country's first carbon-neutral liquefied natural gas (LNG) cargoes—they would use carbon credits to offset the emissions involved in producing and consuming the two cargoes.
 ExxonMobil stated its carbon vision in December 2020: reducing the intensity of operated upstream greenhouse gas emissions by 15 to 20% over the next five years (relative to 2016 levels), while continuing to invest in lower-emission technologies and support “sound policies that put a price on carbon.”

-As a result, the current crisis has not dampened the need – or appetite – for change.
 The following three key questions should be addressed by the leaders of oil and gas companies:

 1. How can we strengthen our core hydrocarbon businesses?